 A good tester should know the basics of test design techniques, like boundary value analysis and equivalence partitioning.
 This will make sure that you are equipped to constantly quip about and check the inputs and outputs of the blockchain application.

-The tester should always question how the application will act when you input values that are within, on the edge, and outside of the boundaries of acceptable values?
+The tester should always question how the application will act when you input values that are within, on the edge, and outside of the boundaries of acceptable values.
 Can the blockchain application complete the transaction?
-If it could not be completed, what type of error will be returned?
+If it cannot be completed, what type of error will be returned?
 Is this error code correct for the type of error returned?
 Should it return anything at all?